memfault/interrupt/_drafts/gdb-python-post.md

 }
 ```

 Great!
 We see the pretty printer got called for `Uuid` and _"TODO: Implement"_ was returned which matches the current `to_string` implementation.
-Now let's fill it in with an actual implementation and re-source the script
+Now let's fill it in with an actual implementation:

 ```python
     def to_string(self):